sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 | ---- | -------------------------------------- | ------------------------------------------------------------ |
 | file | TODO -- string? or better description? | Pass the non-encoded document bytes.
 You can classify documents in the following file formats:   PDF, JPEG, PNG,, and TIFF.
 For more information about supported file types, see  [Extract data from a document](https://docs.sensible.so/reference/extract-data-from-a-document). |

-### Results
+### Returns

+Get results from this method by using a webhook or calling the Wait For method.
 For the schema for the results of a classification request , see [Classify document by type (sync)](https://docs.sensible.so/reference/classify-document-sync) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.